 The vegetables De Zilte Smaak grows are primarily for a specialty market — they are mostly distributed to local restaurants.
 During rainy seasons, the water in the canals is sometimes too fresh, so the gardeners use seawater to irrigate.
 As an entirely volunteer-run effort, the garden has limited reach, and figuring out how to scale up is a challenge.
 But it’s also showing what is possible on a small island that will likely see increasing salinity in years ahead.

-Sign up for the Reasons to be Cheerful newsletter.“It’s like a win-win,” says Berkhuysen.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“It’s like a win-win,” says Berkhuysen.
 “We have something for the niche market now, but in the end, it will be more normal.”

 Part of the garden has also been dedicated to testing out salt-tolerant varieties of potatoes.
 The initiative is spearheaded by Alco de Jong, a third-generation farmer who grows sugar beets, wheat and seed potatoes — which are grown to be planted elsewhere to produce a potato crop — on his seaside farm on the mainland.